stealjs/stealjs/doc/steal-topics/development/development-bundles.md

     steal-tools bundle --dev
     ```

 * [steal-tools.bundle]: A JavaScript API that allows building configurable bundles.
-To create a deps bundle use the `filter` with these values:
+To create a dev bundle use the `filter` with these values:

     ```js
     var promise = stealTools.bundle({